 -UK economy has been extremely resilient in the wake of the Brexit vote and continued better econ. data is keeping GBP buoyant

 GBP/CAD has suffered an overnight flash crash a month ago but since then has traded up.
-Sentiment is overall weak on this pair but with the high court decision ruling leaning towards a parliamentary approval this pair is gaining traction.
+The sentiment is overall weak on this pair but with the high court decision ruling leaning towards a parliamentary approval, this pair is gaining traction.

-High court ruled in favour of parliament and MP’s approval.
-On the back of this news GBP/CAD leaped 130pips instantly and another 200pips the following trading sessions.
+The high court ruled in favor of parliament and MP’s approval.
+On the back of this news, GBP/CAD leaped 130pips instantly and another 200pips the following trading sessions.